Agnes Water and Seventeen Seventy are two of the most unmissable destinations on the east coast of Australia in the Gladstone Region, Queensland.

 ENJOY A MEAL AT THE TREE RESTAURANT

-With the customer’s best interests in mind, The Tree Restaurant provides healthy food, a unique style of cooking and an all-round 5-star service.
+With the customer’s best interests in mind, The Tree Restaurant provides healthy food, a unique style of cooking, and all-around 5-star service.

-Whether you want to enjoy a morning coffee, a bite for lunch or an evening meal, The Tree Restaurant is the perfect place to go for any occasion when visiting the town of 1770 in Agnes Water.
+Whether you want to enjoy a morning coffee, a bite for lunch, or an evening meal, The Tree Restaurant is the perfect place to go for any occasion.

 Call 07 4974 7446 to make a booking, or head to their website to book online in advance – 1770beachhotel.com.au